sveltekit-firebase-ssr Svelte Themes

 • /src/lib/utils/firebase.ts for the client.

-• /src/routes/api/data.ts to get the components' initial data from both client and server.
+• /src/routes/+page.server.ts to get the components' initial data from both client and server.

 Models

-At risk of angering the FP gods I decided to go with classes for the document models. /src/lib/models/Document.ts is the base class for Firebase documents. _collection is to be overridden with the path to the collection. _dbFields holds the fields that will make it to the database (not every field in the model needs to be stored). /src/lib/models/Counter.ts holds the definition of the Counter item.
-The constructor adds the fields it wants to persist in the DB (in this case it's just count).
-It also overrides _collection with the name of the Firebase collection ('counters').
+At risk of angering the FP gods I decided to go with classes for the document models. /src/lib/models/doc.ts is the base class for Firebase documents. /src/lib/models/count.ts holds the definition of the Count item.
+The constructor adds the fields it wants to persist in the DB (in this case it's count and uid).

 Firebase reactivity